VanOns/filament-navigation/README.md

 ### Global custom fields

 There might be cases where you want all item types to have an additional set of fields.
 This is useful for classes, custom IDs and more.

-To register global custom fields, use the `withExtraFields()` method on the plugin object.
+To register global custom fields, use the `withExtraFields()` method on the plugin object:

 ```php
 return $panel